yjg30737/high-performance-lang-comparison/README.md

 ## Performance comparison
 Figure it out by yourself.

-I will improve this to test all of them more easier and efficient.
+I will improve this.. i guess i always say that.